wgrech98/CurrencyExchangeApiGit/README.md

 # Guidance on the usage of the solution
 The solution greets the user with the login screen.
 There are two types of Accounts - User and Admin

+You can also use the solution without logging in to a user or Admin, however, you cannot complete an order in this scenario

 The login details for a demo user and admin account are available in AppDbInitializer.cs

 #User View
 1. Can submit a new currency exchange transaction (can submit more than one currency exchange transaction in one order) - Click on the CurrencyExchange item in the Navbar
 2. Can view the current order - Click on the basket
 3. Can view a list of that user's completed orders - Click on the Orders Item in the Navbar

 #Admin View
-1. Can view a list of all completed orders
+1. Can view a list of all completed orders along with the username that submitted the order
-2. Can view the list of existing users in the system
+2. Can view a list of existing users - Click on the users item in the navbar
-3. Properties for the Register page - RegisterVM.cs

-You can also use the solution without logging in to a user or Admin, however, you cannot complete an order in this scenario